kelly-findley/kelly-findley.github.io/teaching.md

 # Teaching Materials for Introduction to Biostatistics

-Feel free to reach out to me for editable and/or filled-out versions of the course notes or for samples of the assessment questions that I have used for the course!
+Feel free to reach out to me for editable and/or filled-out versions of the course notes.
+I can also share sample questions that I have used for homework and exams.

 ## Course Notes